warotm/peter/protocol/reporting_prompt.md

 ### **Required Output Structure & Instructions**

 **Main Title:**
-Use the title: `# Psychological Emotive Tactics Emergency Response Report`
+Use the title: `# Personal Empowerment Through Evidentiary Reclamation Report`

 **Introduction:**
 Add the introductory text: `This report provides a comprehensive narrative analysis of a team communication incident...`